jzumer/pytwed/README.md

 seq2 = np.array([[9.8], [7.6], [6.5], [4.3], [2.1]]).astype('float64')
 ts1 = np.array([1., 2., 3., 4., 5.]).astype('float64')
 ts2 = ts1.copy()
-pytwed.twed(seq1, seq2, ts1, ts2, nu = 0.001, lmbda = 1.0, degree = 2)
+pytwed.twed(seq1, seq2, ts1, ts2, nu = 0.001, lmbda = 1.0, p = 2, fast=True)
 ```

 Sequences `seq1` and `seq2` should be of type `numpy.array` with shapes (m, d) and (n, d), where m and n are the lengths of the sequences and d is the dimensionality of the sequences.
-The TWED must be provided with time stamps `ts1` and `ts2` with type `numpy.array`.
-For equally spaced sequences, they may be set to `ts1=np.arange(len(seq1))` and `ts2=np.arange(len(seq2))`.
+The TWED can be provided with time stamps `ts1` and `ts2` with type `numpy.array`.
+If `None` is provied (the default), then equally spaced sequences are assumed (they are set to `ts1=np.arange(len(seq1))` and `ts2=np.arange(len(seq2))`).

 The distance function has three parameters that can be chosen/tuned.
-Parameter `degree` refers to the L^p norm that is used for the distance calculation locally for individual elements.
-For `degree=2`, the Euclidean norm is used, and it is a useful default.
+Parameter `p` refers to the L^p norm that is used for the distance calculation locally for individual elements.
+For `p=2`, the Euclidean norm is used, and it is a useful default.
 Parameter `nu` (should be > 0, default: 0.001) is a non-negative constant which characterizes the _stiffness_ of the elastic TWED measure.
 Parameter `lmbda` (should be >= 0, default: 1.0) is a constant penalty that punishes the editing efforts.
 The parameters should be tuned for each individual problem and dataset using training data minimizing your task's objective on a hold-out set.
 Parameter grids to try are for instance `nu in [1e-5, 1e-4, 1e-3, 1e-2, 1e-1, 1]` and `lmbda in [0, .25, .5, .75, 1.0]` (see [1] for more details).

+This package provides two implementations: A fast implementation as a C extension and a pure Python implementation.
+The Python implementation should only be used as reference implementation.
+The C implementation is about 2 orders of magnitude faster.
+With parameter `fast=True` the C implementation is used.

 ## Liability